 6. “Stupid Boy”

-Tenille Townes plays the main stage at C2C Country to Country in Berlin, Amsterdam, London, Glasgow and Dublin joining Eric Paslay and Abby Anderson as part of ‘Introducing Nashville’ in addition to further German shows in Cologne and Hamburg (along with Abby Anderson & Noah Schnacky) whilst in Europe with full dates below.
+Tenille Townes plays the main stage at C2C Country to Country in Berlin, Amsterdam, London, Glasgow and Dublin joining Eric Paslay and Abby Anderson as part of ‘Introducing Nashville’ in addition to further German shows in Cologne and Munich (along with Abby Anderson & Noah Schnacky) whilst in Europe with full dates below.
 You can keep up to date with Tenille on her website and socials: